 Then between alternate sips of tea and champagne, whilst listening to the harmonious choir serenade us with Christmas classics, I managed to devour two freshly baked, ‘dove-feather’ soft scones – one of which was a rather fruity sort!
 Both slathered with a thick, velvety layer of Rodda’s Cornish clotted cream, followed by a generous dollop of Tiptree strawberry jam – How decadent!

 However, Miss Windsor was bitterly disappointed with her slice of Christmas Cake.
 It was dry, crumbly and tasted a tad gingery, yet it lacked the warm and festive flavour of mixed spice; oh and thank goodness there were no plastic-like glace cherries in sight!
 Instead, one expected to nibble on succulent pieces of sultanas, raisins and currants, but sadly these seldom made an appearance in this darling festive classic.

 There I appeared in a glamorous seating area tastefully decorated with baby doll pink wooden panelled walls, plus the added charm of pink marble-topped tables and basins.
 Also, a ‘Thulian' pink, silk covered sofa sat perfectly perched in front of a hand-painted mural of a water-themed Grecian paradise.

 Darlings, Miss Windsor is known to carry many things in her handbag, but not the likes of a ‘screwdriver’!
 Now, consumed with panic I wished to be liberated, therefore, I reached for my trusty mobile phone and attempted to call reception, but there was no signal – Eek!

-By this time, I had visions of spending the night incarcerated in my very own ‘suite’ at The Ritz London, albeit it was a beautifully decorated toilet cubical!
+By this time, I had a vision of spending the night incarcerated in my very own ‘suite’ at The Ritz London, albeit it was a beautifully decorated toilet cubical!
 Now eager to return to my party there was one more option left, and with a clenched fist I forcefully banged the door and shouted, “Hello, hello – anyone there?”.
 Eventually, after a few minutes of intense banging a fellow patron came to my rescue, and like a miracle the door flung open – Phew!